zakirkhan07/zakirkhan07/README.md

 Mobile app developer from India with 3+ years shipping iOS, React Native, and Flutter apps used by 23M+ people.
 I spend most of my time in Swift and SwiftUI, but I'm equally at home in Dart or JavaScript when the project calls for it.
 Currently building enterprise-grade mobile apps at Deloitte — banking, energy, healthcare — where performance and security actually matter.

+I work with AI-assisted development daily — Claude for architecture decisions and code review, Cursor for agentic coding workflows, and GitHub Copilot for in-editor suggestions.
+It's changed how fast I can move from idea to shipped feature.

 I'm genuinely curious about Web3, blockchain, and what's next in mobile.
 Happy to collaborate on anything across those spaces.

 When I'm not behind a keyboard — mountain trekking, feeding stray dogs, playing football, or messing around with music 🎧